 However, I need a new approach besides just counting the weeks while going through the motions.
 I’m not a particularly unmotivated person when it comes to all things running, on the contrary, but when there is not a time frame or an end in sight, it’s become a hell of a lot harder to enthusiastically tackle all of the tedious and boring work it takes to get back to normal while wondering when things will finally turn a corner.
 I think it’s made harder mostly owing to the fact that 6 months ago I didn’t think running could ever get any more fun and awesome, now I’m not sure if it could possibly be less fun or less awesome, talk about the ultimate high followed by the ultimate low.
 I know I’ll get stuff straightened out, but there just isn’t much joy in running at the moment.
 But there must be some silver linings and teachable moments in here somewhere…right?
 Right!
 Plus, even though thus far I am a bit unimpressed with 2015, I like to think I’m getting all the bad stuff out of the way at one time, and am shortly due for at least a decade of healthy, uninterrupted training.

-So what have I learned from this epic mountain of frustration resulting from this tiny, seemingly insignificant body part: my foot?
-Surely you cannot be serious?
-Well, I am serious (and don’t call me Shirley!).
-More importantly, what have I learned during my time away from my BFF (Running)?
+So what have I learned from this epic mountain of frustration resulting from this tiny, seemingly insignificant, oft taken for granted body part?
+And more importantly, what have I learned during my time away from my BFF (Running)?

 I should start by saying that I have learned that no (wo)man is an island.
 If I didn’t have other people helping me to keep my s**t together I’d have succumbed a long time ago to all of the various runner psycho-pathologies and been out doing as much as I could as hard as I could and that probably would have worked out for…a week.
 Historically that approach has only worked out for about that long.
 And then I’d be out for…oh, probably 20 more weeks.